tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 One of the many use cases of TalkJS is in education.
 TalkJS allows you to quickly embed chat and chat rooms in your elearning platform.

-Let us imagine you are running an online class on cooking, where you deliver lessons via video, like Youtube.
+Let us imagine you are running an online class on cooking, where you deliver livelessons via video, like Youtube.
 You might need a real time chat that allows your students to discuss as they follow along.
 In this tutorial we'll show how to build a group chat feature inspired by Youtube Live using the TalkJS API and The Theme Editor.

 Let's get started.